-During the spring assessment window, after a student completes all the required operational testlets in a subject, the student may receive a field test testlet in each subject in which the student is rostered.
+During the spring assessment window, after a student completes all the required operational testlets in a subject, the student may receive zero or one field test testlet in each subject in which the student is rostered.
 The linkage level of the field test testlet may be one linkage level below, one above, or the same as the operational testlets.

-The naming convention for each subject's spring field test testlets will begin with FT SP (i.e., FT SP ELA RL.3.1 IP 123).
+The naming convention for each subject's spring field test testlets will begin with FT SP (e.g., FT SP ELA RL.3.1 IP 123).